- Oops!Something went wrong.Please try again later.

 Performance of Other Banks

-Comerica CMA delivered positive earnings surprise of 6.3% in fourth-quarter 2019 on high interest income.
-Earnings per share of $1.85 surpassed the Zacks Consensus Estimate of $1.74.
-Earnings, however, came in lower than the prior-year quarter figure of $1.95.
+Comerica CMA delivered a fourth-quarter 2020 positive earnings surprise of 23.1%.
+Earnings per share of $1.49 easily surpassed the Zacks Consensus Estimate of $1.21.
+However, bottom line came in lower than the prior-year quarter figure of $1.85.

-Riding on higher mortgage banking fees, Citizens Financial Group CFG delivered a positive earnings surprise of 3.1% in fourth-quarter 2019.
-Adjusted earnings per share came in at 99 cents, beating the Zacks Consensus Estimate of 96 cents.
-Also, the bottom line rose 1% year over year.
+Aided by higher revenues, Citizens Financial Group CFG pulled off fourth-quarter 2020 positive earnings surprise of 39.4%.
+Adjusted earnings per share of $1.04 surpassed the Zacks Consensus Estimate of 91 cents.
+Also, the bottom line compares favorably with 99 cents in the year-ago quarter.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report